 First, make the lemon sugar to rim your martini glasses or use other cocktail glasses.
 Measure out the granulated sugar into a bowl.
 Zest a lemon with a microplane zester directly into the sugar, and stir with a spoon.

-If using immediately, transfer to a plate or a wide bowl to where a martini glass can be dipped into it.
+If using immediately, transfer to a small plate or a wide bowl to where a martini glass can be dipped into it.
 If not, transfer to an airtight container, and store in the fridge.

 Pro tip: The lemon sugar keeps in the fridge and can be made 3-4 days in advance.
 Just be sure to store it in an airtight container in the refrigerator!